 IRB Chairs' departments receive a percentage of their salary to offset the time dedicated to IRB duties.
-IRB members' and alternate members' departments also receive salary recovery to offset the time dedicated to IRB duties.
-As the budget permits, IRB members and alternate members may also be eligible to receive a small research grant acknowledging their service on the IRB.
+IRB members' and alternate members' departments also receive salary recovery tooffset the time dedicated to IRB duties.
+As the budget permits, IRB members and alternate members may also be eligible to receive a small award acknowledging their service on the IRB.